celoyd/potato/docs/features.md

 **Oklab.** The oklab color space is approximately perceptually uniform, so Ripple uses a color loss term that is simply Euclidean distance within it.
 This is a more correct version of the mean absolute error of (implicitly sRGB) color values that many image processing models use.
 It’s still not a perfect ΔE – oklab has its quirks – but it’s very close for small differences.

+**Using the Maxar Open Data Repository.** This is, so far as I know, the largest assembly of highest-resolution satellite data that has ever been openly available.
+Its landcover distribution is not exactly what a researcher might request, but it’s close.
+Training on it rather than on a few scenes is an enormous advantage.
+Naturally it entails certain legal and moral responsibilities, but for those of us interested in the problem in itself, it’s an amazing resource.
+(Those with a practical need for pansharpening have their own data to use, I assume.)

+**Double downsampling.** Ripple trains on, in the notation from the Wald sidebar, (P↓↓↓↓, M↓↓↓↓) → V↓↓.
+This is a dependence on lots of training data.
+It means the model sees data that is even more removed from the inference (real) scale than it would with singlefold Wald, which is a serious disadvantage.
+I believe the model materially suffers from a lack of examples of, for example, large non-water blue objects.
+On the other hand, it makes for much cleaner target data.

+**Avoiding clouds.** To avoid showing the model target imagery with offsets as large as those seen on clouds, even double-downsampled, I filtered inputs to only completely clear ones.
+(And one of Nairobi with a bit of cloud – [104001008E063C00](https://radiantearth.github.io/stac-browser/#/external/maxar-opendata.s3.dualstack.us-west-2.amazonaws.com/events/Kenya-Flooding-May24/ard/acquisition_collections/104001008E063C00_collection.json?.language=en) – because it was too beautiful.)

-**WorldView-2 and WorldView-3 approximate equivalence.** Many pansharpening systems that seem quite cavalier about strict correctness nevertheless treat WV-{2,3} as independent systems that need separate models.
+**Mixing WorldView-2 and WorldView-3 data.** Many pansharpening systems that seem quite unrigorous in their approaches nevertheless treat WV-{2,3} as independent systems that need separate models.
 However, open documentation – [_Radiometric Use of WorldView-2_](https://dg-cms-uploads-production.s3.amazonaws.com/uploads/document/file/104/Radiometric_Use_of_WorldView-2_Imagery.pdf) and [_Radiometric Use of WorldView-3_](https://dg-cms-uploads-production.s3.amazonaws.com/uploads/document/file/207/Radiometric_Use_of_WorldView-3_v2.pdf) – shows them as functionally identical in virtually all ways relevant to pansharpening.
-The difference between them is unlikely to be the dominant term in any plausible error budget.
-(As a backstop argument, if they _do_ have materially important systematic differences, we would expect a good model to pick up on them and be bimodal.)
+The difference between them is unlikely to be one of the largest parts of any plausible error budget.
+(As a backstop argument, if they _do_ have noticeable differences, we would expect a good model to notice them and be bimodal.)

-TK?:

-- Shuffling
-- Maxar Open Data
-- Oklab
-- Double downsampling
-- Bias for things other than sharpness?
--
+**No sharpness bias.** People developing pansharpening techniques like to show that their work produces sharp outputs.
+But a slightly undersharp image and a slightly oversharp image are about equally useful; it’s easy to turn one into the other with very little loss.
+Problems arise when they are _very_ under- or over-sharp, which start to destroy amounts of information that will actually matter to users.
+The correct aim point is to produce images as sharp as the world is.
+Users who prefer slight oversharpness, for example, can apply an unsharp mask or similar.
+There is certainly more to this from a signal processing perspective, but I don’t think it changes the practical analysis.